nageshchauhan/thinkofjava.io/docs/fundamentals/2_datatype/datatypes.md

 //found: java.lang.String, required: byte
 ```

-byte is the best choice, if we want to handle data in terms of streams, either from the file or from network (file or network supported form is byte).
+byte is the best choice, if we want to handle data in terms of streams, either from the file or from network
+(a file or network supported form is byte).

 ### short